maxkofler/AVRSim/README.md

-# AVRSim
+# USim
-A flexible AVR microcontroller simulator
+A flexible microcontroller simulator